kossiitkgp/docs/events/git-and-github.md

     - Tell them about Github Pages, and tell them howeasily a beautiful blog can be setup within minutes.
     - Inform about Hacktoberfest and tell them about the T-shirt and Stickers

-    - Tell them about starring a repo and getting the notifications.
+    - Tell them about starring a repo and the usefulness of starred repos.
+    - Tell them about "watch" feature of a repo, and show them how it can be used to track a project.
-    - Ask them to star `kossiitkgp/slides` as important links like slides, resources will be put here
+    - Ask them to `star` and `watch` the `kossiitkgp/slides` repo, as important links like slides, resources will be put here

     If any swags are available distriubute them to the audience.